PART FOUR

 Keep it short and simple,

-such as "O Lord, bless this food to our use
+"O Lord, bless this food to our use

 and us in your service,